weijiekoh/circom-helper/README.md

 `circom-helper` allows developers to test circom circuits quickly and easily.

-It compiles circuits and exposes a JSON-RPC API which allows developers to generate witnesses and proofs without writing command-line glue scripts.
+It compiles circuits and exposes a JSON-RPC API which allows developers to generate witnesses and access signal values without writing command-line glue scripts.

-It is a work in progress.

 Done:

 - witness generation endpoint
 - signal index lookup endpoint

-To do:

-- proof generation endpoint

 ## Installation

-TODO: install from npm.
+`npm i circom-helper`

 To build from source: